andy5211d/DR2TVOverlay/ReadMe.md

 portable device, the functions available remotely dependent upon the app loaded on the portable device.
 I'm still experimenting with this capability!

+## Screenshots

-The TV Overlay has two overlay banners, a smallish Event banner at the top, either top left or top right dependent upon the use of Hotkey F12.
+The DR2TVOverlay script generates two overlay banners, a smallish Event banner at the top, either top left or top right dependent upon the use of Hotkey F12.
 The Hotkey status Dock shows the current position of the event banner in the F12 icon.
 And a larger dive information banner across the bottom which will show the divers name and dive description and then after the judges have entered their awards into DR the divers name and the individual awards, ranking and totals.

 For an Individual event the video with a dive description overlay will look something like this:
 ![gif](/gifs/IndividualDescription.gif)

-The large bottom overlay will then disappear after 5 sec and reappear when the judges awards are displayed on the main scoreboard, something like this:
+The large bottom overlay will then disappear after 5 sec (see script settings) and reappear when the judges awards are displayed on the main scoreboard, something like this:
 ![gif](/gifs/IndividualAwards.gif)

 For a Synchro event the video with dive description overlay will look similar to this:
 ![gif](/gifs/SynchroDescription.gif)

-and when the awards are shown, something like this:
+and when the awards are shown:
 ![gif](/gifs/SynchroAwards.gif)

 The script will automatically cater for a differing number of judges with a minimum of 5 for individual events, for